-- In this situation you use cash you have saved to secure a loan - For example, if you have saved up \$5000, you can ask the bank to issue you a \$5000 personal loan with your \$5000 cash as collateral.
-You would then pay the loan off each month and have your \$5000 earning interest in a term deposit or a GIC - Ensure you negotiate a good rate from the financial institution as the loan is cash secured and of little risk to them - Keep in mind you will likely pay more interest on your loan than what you will earn on a term deposit or a GIC.
-However, the purpose of this is to rebuild your credit by having a loan that you are repaying show on your credit report versus making money on interest - Keep the loan for at least 12-18 months to allow enough time to build your credit history and re-establish good credit
+- In this situation you use cash you have saved to secure a loan - For example, if you have saved up \$5,000, you can ask the bank to issue you a \$5,000 personal loan with your \$5,000 cash as collateral.
+You would then pay the loan off each month and have your \$5,000 earning interest in a term deposit or a GIC.
+The \$5,000 collateral is returned to you after the loan is repaid. - Ensure you negotiate a good rate from the financial institution as the loan is cash secured and of little risk to them - Keep in mind you will likely pay more interest on your loan than what you will earn on a term deposit or a GIC.
+However, the purpose of this is to build your credit by having a loan that you are repaying show on your credit report versus making money on interest. - Keep the loan for at least 12-18 months to allow enough time to build your credit history and reestablish good credit